pluma/string-to-jsify/README.md

 An array of file names, e.g. `README.md`.

-# License
+# Unlicense

-The code is released into the Public Domain according to the terms of [CC0](http://creativecommons.org/publicdomain/zero/1.0/).
+This is free and unencumbered public domain software.
+For more information, see http://unlicense.org/ or the accompanying [UNLICENSE](https://github.com/pluma/string-to-jsify/blob/master/UNLICENSE) file.